 Deploying using IAM roles

-The App Engine Deployer role is the recommended role for an account that is responsible for deploying apps.
+The App Engine Deployer role is the recommended role for a user account that is responsible for only deploying apps.
 The App Engine Admin role can also deploy apps but allows additional privileges.
-Depending on which configuration files must be deployed, you might also need to grant additional roles to an account as explained in the following steps.
+Depending on which configuration files must be deployed, you might also need to grant additional roles to an account as explained in the steps below.

-To grant an account the ability to deploy to App Engine:
+To grant a user account the ability to deploy to App Engine:

 Give the account one of the following roles: